aidengaripoli/dynamic-device-display/docs/quick-start.md

 Create an xml file in the assets folder by right clicking the assets folder and click **New > File**

-Call the file `exmaple.xml` and copy the following:
+Call the file `example.xml` and copy the following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>